NewsWildfire

 COLORADO SPRINGS, Colo.
-(KOAA) — A three-person crew from Colorado Springs Fire Department just returned from a 14-day deployment helping at the Elk and Lee fires on the western side of Colorado.
+(KOAA) — A three-person crew from the Colorado Springs Fire Department just returned from a 14-day deployment helping at the Elk and Lee fires on the western side of Colorado.

-“Not only did we provide protection and different strategies and tactics, as we did some follow through, we were able to take care of animals and livestock that were left behind,” said Lieutenant Todd Smith.
+“Not only did we provide protection and different strategies and tactics, as we did some follow-through, we were able to take care of animals and livestock that were left behind,” said Lieutenant Todd Smith.

-The were part of dealing with hot, dry, and windy conditions that pushed the Lee fire to the 5th largest recorded wildfire in Colorado.
+They were part of dealing with hot, dry, and windy conditions that pushed the Lee fire to the 5th largest recorded wildfire in Colorado.

 “We gained a wealth of experience,” said Smith.